User experience is all about reducing friction for the end-user

-Interaction in user experience refers to the “tactile” qualities of your website—essentially, how it feels to engage with it.
+Interaction in user experience refers to the “tactile” qualities of your website.
+Essentially, how it feels to engage with it.
 It involves the animations on your page, what happens when you hover over objects, or even design elements that change what happens to the page, like a lightbox effect.

 - Are aspects of your design intruding on their browsing experience?

-- Does your site have subtleties like animations for design object?
+- Does your site have subtleties like animations for design objects?
 Does your page build in or is it largely static?
 Which makes more sense for the user?

 Performance is all about your website working, and working well.
 You can have a gorgeous website, but you need to make sure it also functions properly.
 It’s like having a Porsche with no engine—sure, it may look nice on the outside, but what’s the point if you can’t get anywhere with it?